 Ben-Hur: A Tale of the Christ (1925) Director: Fred Niblo

 Ben-Hur is an incredible epic silent film, later remade in 1959 starring Charlton Heston.
-The grandeur of the scenes and the brilliance of the cinematography hearken back to other great silent epic films, such as Intolerance.
-It was Fred Niblo’s greatest film, however other notable silent films he made were The Mark of Zorro, and The Three Musketeers.
+The grandeur of the scenes and the brilliance of the cinematography hearken back to other great silent epics, like Intolerance.
+Ben-Hur is director Fred Niblo’s greatest film, however other notable silent films he made were The Mark of Zorro, and The Three Musketeers.

 Ben-Hur stars Ramon Novarro, a Mexican-American actor who briefly became a sex symbol in Hollywood after the death of the first notable icon, Rudy Valentino, however Novarro’s greatest success was in Ben-Hur.